helm/helm-www/versioned_docs/version-3/chart_best_practices/pods.md

 ---
-title: "Pods and PodTemplates"
+title: Pods and PodTemplates
-description: "Discusses formatting the Pod and PodTemplate portions in Chart manifests."
+description: Discusses formatting the Pod and PodTemplate portions in Chart manifests.
 sidebar_position: 6
-aliases: ["/docs/topics/chart_best_practices/pods/"]
 ---

 This part of the Best Practices Guide discusses formatting the Pod and